 Finding the best and cheapest airfare can be quite stressful.

-First and foremost, countless travel search engines regularly battle for our attention.
-They are just too many that it can be a daunting ordeal to decide which direction to go.
+There are just too many, and it can be a daunting ordeal to decide which direction to take.

-Secondly, results vary widely across search engines so it is not unusual for people to hesitate and second guess themselves before hitting that buy button.
+Secondly, results vary widely across search engines, so it is not unusual for people to hesitate and second-guess themselves before hitting that buy button.

-Quite frankly, it can be exhausting overthinking whether the airfare you got was the best one available.
 After all, no one wants to purchase a plane ticket that will eventually go on sale the next day.